What are Bad Credit Loans?

 Who Should Avoid Short-Term Loans?

-In general, it’s a bad idea to take out one loan in order to pay off another.
+In general, it’s a bad idea to take out one short term loan in order to pay off another.
 This often leads to a debt spiral that the borrower cannot escape from.
 Borrowers who are already paying off one short-term loan should not take another until the first is paid off.

 In addition, people who want extra money in order to afford luxuries, like a plane ticket or new brand-name clothes, should not consider this type of loan.
 A payday, bad credit loan would be best used for needs, not non-essential wants.